SillyBubble/SillyBubble.github.io/content/publication/kupski-2019-influence/index.md

 title: 'ON THE INFLUENCE OF OVERLAP TOPOLOGY ON TENSILE STRENGTH OF COMPOSITE BONDED
   JOINTS: A MULTI-STACKING DESIGN'
 authors:
-- J Kupski
+- Julian
-- S Teixeira de Freitas
+- Sofia
-- D Zarouchas
+- D. Zarouchas
-- R Benedictus
+- R. Benedictus
 date: '2019-01-01'
 publishDate: '2025-03-20T07:54:44.254177Z'
 publication_types: